glouppe/info8002-large-scale-data-systems/lecture9.md

 - It organizes the participating nodes in an **overlay network**, where each node is responsible for a set of keys.
 - Keys are defined as $m$-bit identifiers, where $m$ is a predefined system parameter.
 - The overlay network is arranged in a **identifier circle** ranging from $0$ to $2^m - 1$.
-    - A *node identifier* is chosen by hashing the IP address.
+    - A *node identifier* is chosen by hashing the node IP address.
     - A *key identifier* is chosen by hashing the key.
 - Based on **consistent hashing** with SHA-1 hash function.
 - Supports a single operation: $\text{lookup}(k)$.